MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Extensibility options for Microsoft Copilot for Microsoft 365

-Now, it’s important to understand the variety of methods available for leveraging the capabilities of external services, apps, and data.
+Now, it’s important to understand the variety of methods available for applying the capabilities of external services, apps, and data.

 > [!VIDEO https://www.youtube.com/embed/ILPOhVz9OdI]